sonvoque/pycom-documentation/chapter/firmwareapi/pycom/network/wlan.md

 Get or set the SSID (Set SSID of AP).

-In case if mode = `WLAN.STA` this method can get the ssid of AP the module is connected to.
+In case if mode = `WLAN.STA` this method can get the ssid of AP the board is connected to.

-In case of mode = `WLAN.AP` this method can get the ssid of the module's own AP.
+In case of mode = `WLAN.AP` this method can get the ssid of the board's own AP.

-In case of mode = `WLAN.STA_AP` this method can get the ssid of module's own AP plus the AP the STA is connected to in form of a tuple:
+In case of mode = `WLAN.STA_AP` this method can get the ssid of board's own AP plus the AP the STA is connected to in form of a tuple:

  _\<SSID of connected AP, SSID of own AP\>_